Q: How many different types of coconut trees are there? And do all palm trees grow coconuts?

 Sitting next to the Mayotte Island Bismark near the mailbox is one of five Caryota Laosensis (gigantic black trunk fishtail).

-This palm is from Laos (near Vietnam and Cambodia), it is a smaller form type of the Caryota Obtusa, the distinct difference from the other fishtail palms is this one has a jet black trunk and the way it holds its leaves makes the palm resemble a giant tree fern.
+This palm is from Laos (near Vietnam and Cambodia), it is a smaller form of the Caryota Obtusa.
+The distinct difference from the other fishtail palms is that this one has a jet black trunk, and the way it holds its leaves makes the palm resemble a giant tree fern.

-This palm sprouted from seed in 2001 and is already growing 12 foot long leaves.
-The leaves are expected to grow as long as 45 feet each with an approximate 3 ft diameter trunk.
-This is one of the largest palm species on earth and this type of fishtail can cast shade similar to a large oak tree.
+This palm sprouted from seed in 2001 and is already growing 12-foot-long leaves by 2025.
+The leaves are expected to grow as long as 45 feet each, with an approximate 3-foot diameter trunk.
+This is one of the largest palm species on earth, and this type of fishtail can cast shade similar to a large oak tree.

-This Palm above is a Mayotte Island Bismark.
-This is a very new introduction to South Florida but is now very popular among new homes for its privacy features.
+The palm above is a Mayotte Island Bismarck Palm Tree.
+This is a very new introduction to South Florida, but it is now very popular among new homes for its privacy features.

-Virtually all of the Bismarckia available from the Nursery Trade in Florida are not Mayotte Bismarks but are in fact from Madagascar.
+Virtually all of the Bismarckia available from the Nursery Trade in Florida are not Mayotte Bismarck but are, in fact, from Madagascar.

-The distinct difference in the Mayotte Island Bismark and the Madagascar is the Mayotte Island Bismark appears to be larger and faster-growing in Florida then the ones from Madagascar.
+The distinct difference between the Mayotte Island Bismarck and the Madagascar is that the Mayotte Island Bismarck appears to be larger and faster-growing in Florida than the ones from Madagascar.

-An example can be seen at the front line of the lot in there are 2 smaller Bismarks that are from Madagascar, the Mayotte Island Bismark near the mailbox is 1 year younger then Madagascar, however, the Mayotte Island is almost twice as big.
+An example can be seen at the front line of the lot, in there are 2 smaller Bismarcks that are from Madagascar.
+The Mayotte Island Bismarck near the mailbox is 1 year younger than Madagascar; however, the Mayotte Island is almost twice as big.